blinkenrocket/firmware/README.md

 ## Modem transmissions don't work at all

-Make sure that your audio volume is set to 100%.
-If possible, try transmitting from another device.
+Make sure that your audio volume is set to 75-100%.
+Try if you hear the sound if the audio cable is unplugged from the headphone jack.
+If transmission fails permanently please try from another device.

 ## Rocket does not turn on